Red Garland

-Early life
+Early life and education

 William "Red" Garland was born in 1923 in Dallas, Texas.
+He began his musical studies on the clarinet and alto saxophone, having studied with saxophonist Buster "Prof" Smith, who had been an early mentor of alto saxophonist Charlie Parker in Kansas City.

+He joined the United States Army in 1941 and was stationed in Fort Huachuca, Arizona.
+While there, Garland began to learn the piano with Army pianists John Lewis (not to be confused with John Lewis of the Modern Jazz Quartet) and Lee Barnes.
+At this time, he was also an amateur boxer, having fought Sugar Ray Robinson but losing the match.

-He began his musical studies on the clarinet and alto saxophone but, in 1941, switched to the piano.
-Less than five years later, Garland joined the trumpet player Hot Lips Page, well-known in the southwest, playing with him until a tour ended in New York in March 1946.
-With Garland having decided to stay in New York to find work, Art Blakey came across Garland playing at a small club, only to return the next night with his boss, Billy Eckstine.
+After being discharged from the military in 1944, Garland played locally around Texas until 1946 when he joined the trumpet player Hot Lips Page's band, playing with him until a tour ended in New York in March 1946.
+Garland decided to stay in New York and soon found work there and also in Philadelphia.
+While in New York, Garland was recommended to singer Billy Eckstine, who hired him for several weeks.

-Later life and career
+Musical career

-1955–1958: the first great Miles Davis Quintet
+1955–1958: The first Miles Davis Quintet

-Garland became famous in 1954 when he joined the Miles Davis Quintet, featuring John Coltrane, Philly Joe Jones, and Paul Chambers.
+Garland found success in 1955 when he joined the Miles Davis Quintet, featuring John Coltrane, Philly Joe Jones, and Paul Chambers.
 Davis was a fan of boxing and was impressed that Garland had boxed earlier in his life.
-Together, the group recorded their famous Prestige albums, Miles: The New Miles Davis Quintet (1954), Workin, Steamin', Cookin', and Relaxin'.
+Together, the group recorded their famous Prestige albums, Miles: The New Miles Davis Quintet (1956), Workin, Steamin', Cookin', and Relaxin'.
 Garland's style is prominent in these seminal recordings—evident in his distinctive chord voicings, his sophisticated accompaniment, and his musical references to Ahmad Jamal's style.
 Some observers dismissed Garland as a "cocktail" pianist, but Miles was pleased with his style, having urged Garland to absorb some of Jamal's lightness of touch and harmonics within his own approach.

 Garland played on the first of Davis's many Columbia recordings, 'Round About Midnight (1957).
-Though he would continue playing with Miles, their relationship was beginning to deteriorate.
+Their relationship was already beginning to deteriorate, but he continued playing with Miles.
 By 1958, Garland and Jones had started to become more erratic in turning up for recordings and shows.
-He was eventually fired by Miles, but later returned to play on another jazz classic, Milestones.
+He was eventually fired by Miles but later returned to play on another jazz classic, Milestones.
 Davis was displeased when Garland quoted Davis's much earlier, and by then famous, solo from "Now's The Time" in block chords during the slower take of "Straight, No Chaser".
-Garland walked out of one of the sessions for Milestones, so that on the track "Sid's Ahead", Davis comped behind the saxophone solos.
+Garland walked out of one of the sessions for Milestones; on the track "Sid's Ahead", Davis comped behind the saxophone solos in his absence.